kaby76/Antlr4BuildTasks/Readme.md

 but has been completely rewritten and extended to function as a wrapper for the official Antlr4 Tool that uses Java to generate a parser for all targets, including C#.

-To use this package, just include PackageReference's for Antlr4BuildTasks and the Antlr4.Runtime.Standard version you want to use.
+To use this package, include PackageReference's for Antlr4BuildTasks and the Antlr4.Runtime.Standard version you want to use, then set the Build Action for your grammar files to Antlr4.
 The rest is taken care of by this tool.

 # Installation of Prerequisites